layer5io/istio-service-mesh-workshop/lab-1/README.md

 No resources found
 ```

-As part of the initialization `kubeadm` has writen config files needed, deployed kubernetes control plane components (like `kube-apiserver`, `kube-dns`, `kube-proxy`, `etcd`, etc.) as `docker` containers, sets up needed RBAC and also set up `kubectl` for admin user.
+As part of the initialization `kubeadm` has written config files needed, deployed kubernetes control plane components (like `kube-apiserver`, `kube-dns`, `kube-proxy`, `etcd`, etc.) as `docker` containers, sets up needed RBAC and also set up `kubectl` for admin user.

-Please make a note of the `kubeadm` join command from the previous output for later use:
+Please make a note of the `kubeadm` join command from the previous output for later use.
+The command should look like the one below (please do not use the exact command though):
 ```sh
 kubeadm join --token 0c6e9e.607906dbdcacbf64 192.168.0.8:6443 --discovery-token-ca-cert-hash sha256:b8116ec1b224d82983b10353498d222f6f2e8fcbdf5d1075b4eece0f37df5896
 ```